Timothy C. Hain, MD, Chicago IL. Page last modified: August 21, 2017

 Rojahn and Gerhards (1986) suggested that migraine subjects showed a "higher level of general stress sensitivity", and implied that their greater noise "aversiveness" was in essence a personality characteristic.

 Ashkenazi et al (2009) reported "sound aversion thresholds", which appear to be "LDL" measurements under a different name.
 In 60 migraine patients, the mean SAT averaged at 1000, 4000 and 8000, was roughly 15 dB lower than 52 non-migraine patients.
 This was between attacks.
 During migraines, the SAT was also about 15 dB lower.
-We are surprised that the gap did not become larger during migraines.
+We are surprised that the gap did not become larger during migraines attacks, as generally speaking light sensitivity and allodynia grow during a migraine headache.

 Vingen et al (1998) also reported more sensitivity to "sound-induced discomfort".